videojs/video.js/docs/guides/faq.md

 Instead we recommend using the `autoplay` option rather than the `autoplay` attribute, for more information on using that. see the [autoplay option][autoplay-option] in the Video.js options guide.

-For more information on the autoplay changes see our blog post: <https://videojs.com/blog/autoplay-best-practices-with-video-js/>
+For more information on the autoplay changes see our [blog post](https://videojs.com/blog/autoplay-best-practices-with-video-js/).

 ### Q: How can I autoplay a video on a mobile device?